thoughtspot/tse-step-by-step/lesson-04-start-coding/README-04.md

 ### tse.css

-The CSS file controls the look and feel as well as the layout of the appliation.
-We'll also use style modification to show an hide items.
+The CSS file controls the look and feel as well as the layout of the application.
+We'll also use style modification to show and hide items.
 We won't be modifying the CSS file as part of this project, but it's worth looking at the definitions, especially `#embed` and `.modal*` classes.

 ### tse.js

 The final file to look at right now is the one we'll be modifying the most.  `tse.js` contains the application logic that makes the application work.
 Initially this file is pretty sparse, but we'll be adding functions to it as we go.

-The first section imports some components from the SDK.  the .es.js at the end indicates it's the version for ES6.
-There's also a plain vanilla version without the .es as well as an npm install.
+The first section imports some components from the SDK.
+The .es.js at the end indicates it's the version for ES6.
+There's also a plain vanilla version without the .es as well as a npm install.

 ~~~
 import {